JamesIves/hlds-docker/README.md

 ## Advanced Setup ⚙️

-If you'd like to customize your server further please check out the following guides.
+If you'd like to customize the server client further please check out the following advanced setup guides.

 - [Server Configs and Plugins](docs/SERVER_CONFIGS_AND_PLUGINS.md)
 - [Custom Mods](docs/CUSTOM_MODS.md)